 The Buffalo turf variety is Australia’s favourite grass, and for good reason.
-It’s a variety that has been bred for Australian conditions, and as such it is one of the few grasses able to handle the extremes that this country’s climate can serve up.
+It’s a variety that has been bred for Australian conditions, and as such, it is one of the few types of grass able to handle the extremes that this country’s climate can serve up.

 But how exactly does it differ from the grass that it was bred from?
 What’s the difference between Sir Walter buffalo and the standard buffalo that many Aussies had in their backyards for decades?